dsilvavinicius/i3d/README.md

 10. Load The binary network weights: `Objects -> weights -> LOAD RAW DATA` and select the file `logs/double_torus/checkpoints/model_current_weights.bin`.
 11. Load The binary network biases: `Objects -> biases -> LOAD RAW DATA` and select the file `logs/double_torus/checkpoints/model_current_biases.bin`.

+### Linux

+We tested the build steps stated above on Ubuntu 20.04.
+The prerequisites and setup remain the same, since all packages are available for both systems.
+We also provide a ```Makefile``` to cover the running of all scripts on step 6, defined above.

 SHADERed should show the following image:

 ![Double Torus](figs/double_torus.png "Double Torus")